Are Rheumatoid Arthritis and Gum Disease Related?

 What Can I Expect?

-When an individual has gum disease, the bacteria causes a reaction between some proteins in the body.
-When this attack occurs, the body will respond in a standard immune attack way, which means it starts fighting the reaction with inflammation.
+When an individual has gum disease, the bacteria cause a reaction between some proteins in the body.
+When this attack occurs, the body responds with a standard immune attack, which means it starts fighting the reaction with inflammation.
 Prolonged inflammation can destroy cartilage.
 The destruction of cartilage leads to bone loss, which can cause the teeth to become loose.
 Loose teeth are vulnerable to decay, and can even fall out with minimal pressure during chewing.

 Common Symptoms of Rheumatoid Arthritis and Gum Disease